Christianity and colonialism: Spanish missions

 The Spanish were the first of the future European countries to colonize North and South America.
 They came into the region predominantly through Cuba and Puerto Rico and into Florida.
 The Spaniards were committed, by Vatican decree, to convert their New World indigenous subjects to Catholicism.
-However, often initial efforts (both docile and coerced) were questionably successful, as the indigenous people added Catholicism into their longstanding traditional ceremonies and beliefs.
+However, initial efforts (both docile and coerced) were often questionably successful, as the indigenous people added Catholicism into their longstanding traditional ceremonies and beliefs.
 An example of the successful integration of Catholicism into longstanding beliefs is the change in the Incan religion.
-Spaniards, especially, weaved Catholicism into Incan religious beliefs by altering the Andean religion to align more with Catholic teachings.
-This religious integration resulted from the idea that the Incan indigenous people were better Catholics than the Europeans who preached to them.
+The Spaniards, especially, weaved Catholicism into Incan religious beliefs by altering the Andean religion to align more with Catholic teachings.
+That religious integration resulted from the idea that the Incan indigenous people were better Catholics than the Europeans who preached to them.
 The many native expressions, forms, practices, and items of art could be considered idolatry and prohibited or destroyed by Spanish missionaries, military, and civilians.
-This included religious items, sculptures, and jewelry made of gold or silver, which were melted down before shipment to Spain.
-This shows the ideology of the Spanish conquerors, who were motivated by God, gold, and glory.
+They included religious items, sculptures, and jewelry made of gold or silver, which were melted down before shipment to Spain.
+That shows the ideology of the Spanish conquerors, who were motivated by God, gold, and glory.

-Although the Spanish did not impose their language to the extent they did their religion, some indigenous languages of the Americas evolved into replacing their native tongue with Spanish, and lost to present day tribal members.
-Priests who understood and could speak the indigenous languages were more efficient in religious conversion when they did evangelize in native languages.
-It was a collective effort by both groups to form a way of communication with each other as Quechua-speaking officials, and Andean officials learned the Spanish language.
+The Spanish imposition of their cultural beliefs made some indigenous languages of the Americas evolve into replacing their native languages with Spanish, which are lost to today's tribal members.
+Priests who understood and could speak indigenous languages were more efficient in religious conversion by evangelizing in them.
+It was a collective effort by both groups to form a way of communication with each other as Quechua-speaking officials, and Andean officials learned Spanish.

-When more efficient they did evangelize in native languages.
-The introduction of writing systems to the Quechua, Nahuatl and Guarani peoples may have contributed to their expansion.

-In the early years most mission work was undertaken by the religious orders.
-Over time it was intended that a normal church structure would be established in the mission areas.
+In the early years, most mission work was undertaken by the religious orders.
+Over time, it was intended that a normal church structure would be established in the mission areas.
 The process began with the formation of special jurisdictions, known as apostolic prefectures and apostolic vicariates.
-These developing churches eventually graduated to regular diocesan status with the appointment of a local bishop.
-After decolonization, this process increased in pace as church structures altered to reflect new political-administrative realities.
+The developing churches eventually graduated to regular diocesan status with the appointment of a local bishop.
+After decolonization, the process increased in pace as church structures altered to reflect new political-administrative realities.